vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 For comparison, a `* *` has a theoretical complexity of `O(n^2)`.
 This is because browsers evaluate CSS *right-to-left*.
 For the selector `nav a` we see a navigation with link in it.
 The browser sees a link within a navigation.
 This nuance has a big impact on performance.
 This is the reason why lengthy selectors have a [bad performance](https://csswizardry.com/2012/05/keep-your-css-selectors-short/#:~:text=Keeping%20CSS%20selectors%20short%20helps,Increases%20portability) (and maintainability).
 And, the reason why `* *` has a complexity of `O(n^2)`.

 Again, performance is not an issue for CSS.
 But, there are simple ways to increase the performance of the owl selector.
 You can scope it (e.g. `.post > * + *`) or make it target more specific elements (e.g. `p + p`).
-The quality of your product will benefit more from clean and maintainable and less code.
+The quality of your product will benefit more from clean, maintainable and less code.
 This results in less bugs, and smaller files that have to transferred via the users' network.

 ## Wrapping up